-Invest in Best in Class Analytics to Improve Customer Value Propositions
+Invest in Best-in-Class Analytics to Improve Customer Value Propositions

-Advanced analytics tools will help the Company shift the investment to products customers care most about with the goal of improving value for customers.
+Advanced analytics tools are helping the Company shift investments to the products customers care most about, with the goal of improving value for customers.

-Advanced analytics tools will be leveraged nationally by category merchants across all formats to improve the Company's net cost of promotions, while improving value for customers.
-The promotional optimization initiative - a partnership between the advanced analytics team and category merchants - began to show benefits in margin during fiscal 2021.
-Additional investments in data analytics and technology are expected to drive further improvements in fiscal 2022.
+Advanced analytics tools are being leveraged nationally by category merchants across all formats to improve the Company's effectiveness of promotions, while improving value for customers.
+The promotional optimization initiative - a partnership between the advanced analytics team and category merchants - began to show benefits in margins during fiscal 2021.
+Additional investments in data analytics and technology drove further improvements in fiscal 2022 and will continue to do so in fiscal 2023.